There are different types of housing fraud. Here are some of the most common ones.

 Wrongly claimed succession – is where a tenant dies and someone, who is not entitled to, tries to take over or succeed the tenancy.
 For example, they might say they lived with the tenant before they died, when in fact they were living elsewhere.

 Why is it important to tackle tenancy fraud?

 There isn’t enough social housing to meet the needs of people who genuinely need it.
-We have to make the best use of the housing that is available ensuing that it is occupied by those who are legally entitled to do so.
-People waiting for social housing will have to wait even longer if homes continue to be occupied by people who have no right to be there
+We have to make the best use of the housing that is available ensuring that it is occupied by those who are legally entitled to do so.
+People waiting for social housing will have to wait even longer if homes continue to be occupied by people who have no right to be there.

 What does GUHG do to tackle tenancy fraud?

 We are committed to tackling unlawful subletting and illegal occupancy and will take legal action, where necessary, to recover possession of illegally occupied properties.
 We work with other social landlords and statutory agencies to detect fraud where the law requires.

 What can you do to help?

 If you suspect someone is a tenancy cheat, please let us know.
 It could make a big difference to people in real need.
 You can either report your suspicions to our Customer Services Team or directly to your Housing Officer.